AI Failure Patterns

 Every panel answers six questions.

-5. WEKID layer(s).
-Where the failure originated — Data, Information, Knowledge, Experience, or Wisdom (color-coded; some cases span more than one).
+- Epistemic Maturity layer(s).
+Where the knowledge failure originated—Wisdom, Experience, Knowledge, Information, or Data (color-coded; some cases span more than one).

-6. Sector & outcome.
-The domain, and the WEKID Decision-Matrix verdict the framework would reach: Approved, Monitoring, Constrained, Remediation, or Rejected.
+- Sector & outcome.
+The domain and the Decision Authority Model outcome the framework would recommend: Approved, Monitoring, Constrained, Remediation, or Rejected.

 Why are names hidden?
 The public catalogue is masked so the focus stays on the governance lesson, not the organization.
-The full named organizations, individuals, sources, and timelines behind every case are released in the WEKID Executive Brief.
+The full named organizations, individuals, sources, and timelines behind every case are released in the WEKID AI Failure Patterns Executive Brief.

-Across healthcare, finance, education, defense, government, transportation, and commercial enterprise, the defining AI failures of the modern era have not primarily been failures of intelligence.
-They have been failures of governance — instances in which systems were granted authority beyond the quality of evidence, context, experience, and judgment available to support their decisions.
+Across the full catalogue, one observation holds in every domain — healthcare, finance, education, defense, government, transportation, and commercial enterprise alike: "The defining AI failures of the modern era have rarely been failures of intelligence.
+They have been failures of governance: systems trusted with authority that outran the evidence, context, experience, and judgment behind their decisions."